Swansea fire: Father dies in hospital after son, 3, killed in blaze

 South Wales Police named the victims as Naemat Lawa Esmael, 51, and his three-year-old son Muhammed Esmael.

-Emergency services were sent to an address on Gonhill in West Cross, Swansea, at about 13:30 BST on Saturday.
+Emergency services were called to an address on Gonhill in West Cross, Swansea, at about 13:30 BST on Saturday.

 The Welsh Ambulance Service said three people were taken to the city's Morriston Hospital.